OIEIEIO/advanced-ai-work/docs/architecture/README.md

-# Architecture\nDetailed documentation of system architecture and data flow.
+# Architecture\nDetailed documentation of system architecture and data flow